-The Fallout: Tim McGraw and LeAnn Rimes are two of the most successful acts of the past 20 years, with all of their recorded output in that time coming from a single label, Curb.
+The Fallout: Tim McGraw and LeAnn Rimes are two of the most successful acts of the past 20 years, with most of their recorded output in that time coming from a single label, Curb.
 Both artists, however, have battled the label in court, with LeAnn bringing suit against them in 2000 to be released from her contract and Tim being sued for breach of contract in 2011.
 He filed a successful countersuit, winning his freedom from the label.

 Kenny Chesney's Sexcapades

-The Fallout: Kenny Chesney first grabbed headlines beyond the country world in 2000 when he was arrested in Buffalo, NY, for stealing a horse while on tour with Tim McGraw.
+The Fallout: Kenny Chesney first grabbed headlines beyond the country world in 2000 when he was arrested in Buffalo, N.Y., for stealing a horse while on tour with Tim McGraw.
 He went on to become one of the biggest live acts of the decade and is now among country's most bankable superstars.
 Turns out he's apparently quite beddable, too.
 In a 2009 Playboy interview, Kenny addressed longstanding rumors that he's gay by not only vehemently denying the allegations but revealing that he was "over 100" [female sexual partners] by "probably back in 2001."

 The Verdict: If there's such a thing as TMI (too much information), this is about as close as it gets.
 Kenny also revealed that he began losing his hair by 19 and once threw a PlayStation out the window of his tour bus.
-Oh, and in case you missed it, that he’s definitely not gay.

-4. LeAnn Rimes' Affair
+LeAnn Rimes' Affair

-3. Garth Brooks as ‘Chris Gaines’
+Garth Brooks as Chris Gaines